I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_coppsetsignalingcmddata.md

 </li>
 </ul>

+`AspectRatioChangeMask2`

+Specifies a value that indicates the valid bitfields in the following <b>AspectRatioData2</b> member.

 `AspectRatioData2`

 Specifies 32-bit data for additional aspect ratio-related data to be set for specific protection standards.
 This data can be used to express End and Q0 values for EIA-608-B, or active format description for CEA-805-A Type B packets.

+`AspectRatioChangeMask3`

+Specifies a value that indicates the valid bitfields in the following <b>AspectRatioData3</b> member.

 `AspectRatioData3`